GetLinkfire/TestAssignmentQA/README.md

 ## Presentation
 As a newly hired Senior QA Engineer at Linkfire, your task is to present a plan to ensure the product is stabile, secure and works at scale.
 Use the example above to describe how you would assure quality in the delivery process and as part of reliability monitoring.

-You will have 10 minutes present your plan in a format of your choicce, where we would like to hear your thoughts on the topics:
+You will have 10 minutes present your plan in a format of your choice, where we would like to hear your thoughts on the topics:

 ### 1. Assessing quality
 - What are criterias for a stabile reliable product?